lexmartinez/facebook-noise-filter/README.md

-# facebook-noise-filter
+# :fishing_pole_and_fish: Facebook Noise Filter

-:fishing_pole_and_fish: A Facebook content filter desktop app.
+A Facebook content filter desktop app.
 Filters the Facebook feed list given a set of keywords of your interest

 ### Quick start